 So what's the cause of butt pimples?

 Butt acne is usually caused by producing too much oil in your skin - just like regular acne on your face.
 This production is often caused by stress, hormones, genetics or lifestyle (the type of foods you eat) and all of those can determine the size and condition of your pores.
 When these pores are bigger, bacteria can get inside and create inflammation which clogs the skin and causes butt acne.
 But don't worry: everyone has butt pimples.
-Only that the cause of it might differ from person to person!

 That's why it's vital for you to check and see what kind of condition your skin has, before buying a ton of expensive lotions and cleansers that might not even work for your butt acne.
 So, figuring which type of butt condition you're dealing with is a must.
 If you can't do this by yourself, the best way to do it is by consulting a dermatologist.